It’s the simplest yet powerful method to promote your products & services using creative ways instead of the expensive one like media advertisements.

 YouTube, DailyMotion & Vimeo are other services to host your videos without investing a lot in hosting space and bandwidth.
 You can also embed these videos easily to your site.

-Many top marketers like Neil Patel, Mark Ling, A. Morrison, etc. use webinars as one of the primary tools in their marketing campaigns.
+Many top marketers, including Neil Patel, Mark Ling, A. Morrison, use webinars as one of the primary tools in their marketing campaigns.

 4. Design Valuable Infographics